TheFreezeTeam/TheFreezeTeamBlog/Source/TheFreezeTeamBlog/input/posts/drive-full.md

   - dev-tools
 Author: Steven T. Cramer
 Description: How to see what is using up your hard drive.
-Excerpt: To determine what was using up all the drive space I needed better visibility.
+Excerpt: To determine what was using up all the drive space, I needed better visibility.
 ---

 # X-Ray Vision to diagnose "Hard drive full"